 Having a romantic partner betray you is one of the most painful experiences in the world.
 It doesn't matter if they felt guilty about it or not.
 If you have a spouse who engages in an affair or a partner who lies to you regularly about small things, the result is the same: you struggle to believe that other romantic partners care for you.

-Compared to the betrayal of loved ones or a traumatic childhood, the damage that can come from the workplace may seem minor.
+Compared to the betrayal of loved ones or traumatic childhood, the damage that can come from the workplace may seem minor.
 However, there are toxic environments that erode your ability to have faith in others.
 You may have a boss who constantly undermines everyone's work.
-There may be coworker(s) who enjoy spreading lies and talking behind people's back.
+There may be co-workers who enjoy spreading lies and talking behind people's backs.
 Either way, the lesson is, "you are not safe, and other people are dangerous."

 What Do Trust Issues Look Like?

 If you are lucky, the people you know with trust issues will be clear about it.
-If they don't, you may have to learn to interpret their behavior as signs of their challenge.
+If they aren't, you may have to learn to interpret their behavior as signs of their challenge.

-Lashing Out: Conversely, some people who struggle with trust tend to blow up during emotional moments because that is how they learned to handle difficult situations.
+Lashing Out: Conversely, some people who struggle with trust may blow up during emotional moments because that is how they learned to handle difficult situations.
 It's part of why they don't trust anymore.
 They don't expect others to react reasonably.

 Difficult To Engage: This takes many forms.
-Extreme shyness, standoffishness, fake personas, prickly personalities, all of these and more are methods for avoiding developing genuine connections.
+Extreme shyness, standoffishness, fake personas, prickly personalities, and more are methods for avoiding developing genuine connections.

 Always Responding With Suspicion: As expected, when someone has trust issues, they are much more likely to question other people's motivations.
 Even after receiving a reasonable and true explanation, they will still have their doubts.